alyssia-chen/alyssia-chen.github.io/projects/project-1.md

 labels:
   - ICS 491
   - Meteor
-summary: My team developed a web application that tracks a users COVID status over time and allows them to keep their vaccination record in the application.
+summary: My team developed a web application that tracks users' COVID status over time and allows them to keep their vaccination record in the application.
 ---

 ## Description of the application developed